gopibabus/LearnCSS/css_basics/methods.md

 # 🔥CSS Methodologies

+?> A lot of the ideas that are presented in the following are modular ways to organize your CSS, with variations on how to approach and name your classes.

 Following are popular Methodologies for organizing CSS:

 1. BEM
 2. SMACSS
 3. Cube CSS
+4. OOCSS
+5. Atomic CSS
-4. CSS Modules
+6. CSS Modules
-5. Styled Components
+7. Styled Components

 ## BEM(Block, Element, Modifier)